sagieppel/-Transmute2K-Library-of-Transformations-Simulations-and-Augmentations/README.md

 The input can be a standard RGB image or another type of map, such as a PBR material map or a spectral map.

 The transformations were collected from a wide range of fields.
 Some use standard image-augmentation or image-modification functions, while others adapt models and simulations from different scientific and artistic domains and apply them to images.
-In addition some few creative transformation are added (see creative folder) based on novel concepts (or combination o concepts).
+In addition few creative transformation are added (see creative folder) based on novel concepts (or combination of existing concepts).

 The dataset was created/collected using an agentic AI pipeline based on several large language models, (GLM, KIMI) with human manual inspection and filtering of the results.